The Cilai Mountain area offers some of the most challenging and enjoyable hiking in Taiwan

 Mt.
 Qilai (also spelled Cilai) is located in Eastern Taiwan’s Taroko National Park.
 On this page, I’ll do my best to show you how to get there, what to expect during your climb and how you can prepare for it.

 Let’s begin with a disturbing adventure…

-I first climbed the Cilai Ridge 16 years ago, in winter, when it was fully covered in ice and snow.
+I first climbed the Cilai Ridge 19 years ago (in 2001), in winter, when it was fully covered in ice and snow.
 My friend and I were the only one on the mountain and we didn’t even have a permit.
 Nor did we have proper winter climbing gear like ice axes and crampons.

 And I almost died.
 Really.
 On the second day, I ended up in a steep and narrow gully just below the ridge line.
 My friend had taken another safer couloir.